dutes/ci_portfolio_three/README.md

 **Game File (game.py)**
 -**Reusability:** Isolating the game logic allows for easy reuse in other card games or new varients of BlackJack.
 _**Maintainability:** Keeping the game rules separate makes it easier to update and debug the game logic without affecting the application flow.
-_**Clarity:** Makes the code easier to read and understand by distinguishing between the game rules and the functionality of the rest of the application
+_**Clarity:** Makes the code easier to read and understand by distinguishing between the game rules and the functionality of the rest of the application.

 **Database File (database.py)**
 -**Seperation of concerns:** Allows for the DB operations to be managed separately from the main game logic as is best practice for DB operations.